braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/google_tag_manager.md

 #### Step 2.
 Configure Settings

-Enter your Braze SDK API Key and SDK Endpoint, which can be found in your Dashboard's [Settings][6] page.
+Enter your Braze SDK API Key and SDK Endpoint, which can be found in your dashboard's [Settings][6] page.

 #### Step 3.
 Choose Initialization Options